pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 `
 ```

-#### Returns
+### Returns

-history() returns a PaginatedChannelHistory with:

-Property Description
+PaginatedChannelHistory:
-- chunkSize Type: int — Max number of fetched messages when calling more().
+- chunkSize (int): Max messages fetched per more().
-- endTimetoken Type: Timetoken — Upper boundary of fetched messages’ timetokens.
+- endTimetoken (Timetoken): Upper boundary of fetched timetokens.
-- hasMore Type: bool — True if there are more messages to fetch.
-Before the first more call, always true.
+- hasMore (bool): True if more messages are available.
+Before first more call, always true.
-- messages Type: List<BaseMessage> — Readonly list of messages; empty before first more call.
+- messages (List<BaseMessage>): Messages; empty before first more call.
-- order Type: ChannelHistoryOrder — Order of messages based on timetoken.
+- order (ChannelHistoryOrder): Order used.
-- startTimetoken Type: Long — Lower boundary of fetched messages’ timetokens.
+- startTimetoken (Long): Lower boundary of fetched timetokens.

-PaginatedChannelHistory methods:
+Methods:
-- more Returns: Future<FetchHistoryResult> — Fetches more messages and stores them in messages.
+- more -> Future<FetchHistoryResult>: Fetch more messages and store in messages.
-- reset Returns: void — Resets the history to the beginning.
+- reset -> void: Reset history to the beginning.

-#### Base message
+Base message:

-Parameter Description
-- content Type: dynamic — Message content.
+- content (dynamic): Message content.
-- message Type: dynamic — Alias for content.
+- message (dynamic): Alias for content.
-- originalMessage Type: dynamic — Original JSON message from server.
+- originalMessage (dynamic): Original JSON message from server.
-- publishedAt Type: Timetoken — Server-accepted timetoken.
+- publishedAt (Timetoken): Server acceptance timetoken.
-- timetoken Type: Timetoken — Alias for timetoken.
+- timetoken (Timetoken): Alias.

-#### Other examples
+### Other examples

-##### Use history() to retrieve the three oldest messages by retrieving from the time line in reverse
+Use history() to retrieve the three oldest messages by retrieving from the time line in reverse

 ```
 `1var history = pubnub